#02 – Similarity Check

-Starting on November 1, 2019, the plagiarism check takes place in the Graz University of Technology TeachCenter.
+Plagiarism checks on final theses can be carried out in the TU Graz TeachCenter.
 For the check of written papers, it must be decided whether they are scientific theses or other papers that have been written in the context of a course.

 Check of scientific theses

-The Similarity Check for scientific theses such as Master‘s theses, diploma theses or dissertations at the Graz University of Technology is reserved for the plagiarism delegates, who are registered by the TUGRAZonline delegate of the respective institutes.
-Each institute can only appoint one plagiarism officer.
+The Similarity Check for scientific theses such as Master’s theses, diploma theses or dissertations at the Graz University of Technology is reserved for the plagiarism delegates, who are registered by the TUGRAZonline delegate of the respective institutes.
 Plagiarism officers can see the course Similarity Check on the dashboard of their TeachCenter after logging in.
 Each plagiarism officer has their own assignment activity in the course.

 Are you a plagiarism officer and want to check a thesis?

-• When first accessing the activity, accept the end user license agreement (EULA) and upload the file to be checked.
-The fastest way is to drag and drop the file into the field with the blue arrow.
+- When first accessing the activity, accept the end user license agreement (EULA) and upload the file to be checked.
+The fastest way is to drag and drop the file into the assignment.

-• As soon as you have submitted the document, the status will appear as ”queued“.
-After approximately 15 minutes (depending on the length of the text), you will see the result as a percentage.
+- As soon as you have submitted the document, the status will appear as ”queued“.
+After approximately 15 minutes (depending on the size of the file), you will see the result as a percentage.
 Click on the percentage to see the report on the Similarity Check.
 For information on how to interpret it, see below.
 There is no automatic notification about the available report.
-The report can then be printed (see fig. 2)
+The report can then be printed.

 Find out more about me